Ryan-Page-2024/Emotional-Country/Images/README.md

 This overview outlines key components of the analysis:
 - **Featured Songs**: Highlights 20 Country Songs spanning multiple decades, analyzing their release dates, artists, and lyrical themes related to Love and Relationships

-- **Featured Artists**: Showcases artists from legends like Johnny Cash and Dolly Parton to modern stars like Luke Combs and Post Malone, exploring their contributions and 2025 tour plans.
+- **Featured Artists**: Showcases artists from legends like Hank Williams and Merle Haggard to modern stars like Evan Honer and Drayton Farley, exploring their contributions and 2025 tour plans.

 - **Sentiment**: Categorizes lyrical sentiment into positive or negative, identifying emotional depth and recurring keywords.